Will Working From Home Work for You?

 Being at home all day brings with it a wealth of distractions that can cause you to procrastinate or even prevent you from completing any tasks at all.
 Try to set yourself a realistic target that is easily achievable each day so that you know you will be productive.

 Be careful to divide your time fairly between home and business related pursuits.
 You need to clearly define the boundaries and not let your day become muddled so there is no separation.
 The best way to do this is to have a separate specifically designated area in your home where you can conduct your business undisturbed or you will be constantly interrupted and will thus find it difficult to make any headway during the course of your working day.

-If you are someone who enjoys the constant company and banter of others and enjoys the team work as is often found in the work environment then working from home is definitely not for you.
-You will come to miss interaction with others and will begin to resent the solitary lifestyle you have imposed on yourself.
+If you are someone who enjoys the constant company and banter of others and enjoys the teamwork as is often found in the work environment then working from home is definitely not for you.
+You will come to miss the interaction with others and will begin to resent the solitary lifestyle you have imposed on yourself.